- Course Type: Immersive

 A limited number of scholarships are also available.
 Inquire directly to firstname.lastname@example.org

 String Society is a summer day camp program for exceptional string musicians Grades 5-12!

 Our program features a fun-filled week of musical magic, offering an immersive, intensive opportunity to explore gems of the string orchestra repertoire while being introduced to music by living composers.
-Click here to view highlights from String Society 2017!
+Click here to view highlights from String Society 2017 and 2018!